harshdalwadi/faculty-workload-scheduling/readme.md

 - **Validated and cleansed data pipeline**: All raw data was processed via SQL validations (FR-01 to FR-05).
 Any invalid rows are logged in `issue_log` and excluded from curated tables.
 - **Interactive dashboards for decision support**: The Power BI report includes:
-  1. **Overview Dashboard** — At-a-glance totals, workload distributions, and exception KPIs.
+  1. **Overview Dashboard** : At-a-glance totals, workload distributions, and exception KPIs.
-  2. **Faculty Profile** — Drill-down for each faculty, showing assignments, total hours vs max load, availability, and overload status.
+  2. **Faculty Profile** : Drill-down for each faculty, showing assignments, total hours vs max load, availability, and overload status.
-  3. **Course Profile** — Course-level load distribution across terms, delivery modes, and assigned instructors.
+  3. **Course Profile** : Course-level load distribution across terms, delivery modes, and assigned instructors.
-  4. **Exceptions / Issue Log** — Complete visibility into data problems with filters and evidence export.
+  4. **Exceptions / Issue Log** : Complete visibility into data problems with filters and evidence export.
-- **Traceability & auditability**: The project includes an exported `issue_log_export.xlsx` as proof of detected issues, and a mini testing mapping showing each functional requirement was verified.
+- **Traceability & auditability** : The project includes an exported `issue_log_export.xlsx` as proof of detected issues, and a mini testing mapping showing each functional requirement was verified.
 - **Business value & insight**:
   - Quickly identifies overloaded faculty to prevent burnout.
   - Highlights department mismatches, unassigned sections, and bad-hours issues for cleanup.